amirahnasihah/frontend-development/04-intro-to-algorithms/04-searching-algorithms/questions.md

 5. At index `5`, we find the target "pear", so we've successfully found the target and can stop searching.

 You've grasped the core concept beautifully!
-Binary searchis all about halving the search range and honing in on the target by comparing values and adjusting the search range accordingly.
-Well done!
+Binary search is all about halving the search range and honing in on the target by comparing values and adjusting the search range accordingly.
 ```